winstxnhdw/nllb-api/README.md

 ### Rate Limiting

-You can set a rate limit on the number of requests per minute with the following environment variable.
+You can set an IP-based rate limit on the number of requests per minute with the following environment variable.

 ```bash
 docker run --rm \